-- (1) A corner (or turn) is any part of the track that requires significant steering input to clear. - (2) When entering a corner side-by-side, drivers must leave at least one car's width of space between themselves and the track limits of the circuit on the side where the overlap occurs. - (3) It is assumed that drivers entered a corner side-by-side when any overlap4) occurs between cars at the braking zone or at any point between the braking zone and the apex of a corner and both cars can make the corner without impeding each other or changing their trajectory throughout the corner.
+- (1) When entering a corner side-by-side, drivers must leave at least one car's width of space between themselves and the track limits of the circuit on the side where the overlap occurs. - (2) It is assumed that drivers entered a corner side-by-side when any overlap occurs between cars at the braking zone or at any point between the braking zone and the apex of a corner and both cars can make the corner without impeding each other or changing their trajectory throughout the corner.